Crediton Flag Project

-These are some of the stunning flags made as part of the 2017 Crediton Flag Project and used to decorate the High Street throughout the summer.
 Since the Flag Project began in 2013, more than 70 local groups and businesses have designed and made their own flags out of brightly coloured ripstop nylon, each one representing their role in the community.
 During the summer the flags are hung above the High Street shops to decorate the town centre and celebrate our town’s creativity.
-For the past 6 years flag making workshops have been led by local artist Charlotte Turner, who helps people turn their ideas from rough sketches into large-scale flags.
+For the past 6 years flag making workshops have been led by local artist Charlotte Turner, who has helped people turn their ideas from rough sketches into large-scale flags.
 Admired by locals and visitors, the flags are not simply a celebration of our community’s creativity but, by making the town more attractive, have a more serious purpose of increasing footfall and trade in the town.

 The project, initiated by Crediton Arts Centre as part of the 2013 Crediton Festival, was taken over by the Town Team in 2015.
 Originally inspired by the Mortonhampstead Flag Festival, Crediton’s flags have in turn been imitated by other towns in Devon and beyond.

 In 2013 and again in 2016, flag making workshops were held in an empty shop on the High Street, which proved a very successful way of engaging more people in the creative process.
 In 2016, as well as making 8 new flags, we took the project in a new direction by inviting community groups to make large patchwork banners to decorate shops and public spaces throughout the year.